singulusoculus/svelte-component-lib/README.md

 ```

 All components are written to be as stand-alone as possible with the exception of css variables found in the the global.scss file.

-To get the theme-default and typo-default to load you must add these classes to the html element in app.html.